Debugging in PocketPages

 plugins: ['pocketpages-plugin-ejs'],

-debug: true, // Enable core debugging
+debug: 'verbose', // Enable detailed core debugging output

 }